amit-649/epic-games-auto-claimer/readme.md

 bot.py: The main brain.
 This runs the show.

-auth.py: A helper tool for that one-time login.
+auth.py: A helper tool for manual login.

 .env: Your settings file (Keep this safe!).

 credentials.json: Your key to Google Sheets.

+bot.log: A text file where the bot writes down everything it does (errors, successes, etc.).

 epic_browser_data/: Where your login cookies live.